 - What Not to Expect

-There are 6 major components to the Google Product Manager (PM) interview:
+There are 6 major components to the Google Product Manager (PM) interview: Product Design, Analytics and Data, Strategy, Cultural Fit, Behavior, and Technical.
+You should expect to answer questions pertaining to all of these categories.

 Google Product Managers put users first.
 Product Managers are obsessed with providing the best user experiences.
 Think about all the Google Products you use and take for granted every day and imagine life without them.
 At Google, this process begins with customer empathy and a passion for products, down to the most acute details.
 A wireframe can be sketched just to convey an idea to a designer.